4paradigm/OpenMLDB/README.md

 ## 2. Highlight Features
 ### 2.1.
 SQL Programming APIs

 We believe SQL is the most suitable programming APIs for feature engineering because of its elegant design and popularity.
 OpenMLDB enables SQL as the only programming APIs for developers for both offline and online feature extraction.
 Besides, we extend the capability of standard SQL and make it more powerful for feature extraction.
-This customized SQL APIs is called as `FeSQL` in OpenMLDB.

 ### 2.2 Online-Offline Consistency